SCW-Aberystwyth/HackyHour/index.md

 # Where and when do you meet?
 Upcoming meetings are:

-* Friday December 7th, 3pm, B20 Llandinam, Lightning talk about GIS data on the [Global-Rural project](https://www.global-rural.org/)
+* Friday January 11th, 3pm in B20 Llandinam
+* Friday January 25th, 3pm in B20 Llandinam

 ## What should I bring?